Connor-Russell/X-Plane-Facade-Blender-Exporter/README.md

 **Texture NML Path:** The path for your normal map texture, relative to your facade file.

 **Texture NML Scale:** How many times your normal map repeats to one repetition of your albedo.
 Just like TEXTURE_NORMAL in your polygons.

+**Decals:** These settings allow you to add custom [decals](https://developer.x-plane.com/article/using-decals-to-add-detail-to-scenery/).
+There are 4 decal slots, 2 for the albedo, 2 for the normal.
+By default these are combined, but checking the box "Seperate Normal Decals" will allow you to control the normal and albedo decals independantly.
+Next to each decal slot it is indicated it's purpose, BOTH, ALB (albedo), or NML (normal).
+When in both mode, the RGB decal keys will be used for the normal map keys.

 ## Spellings
 For a full understanding of Spellings, please see the [X-Plane documentation](https://developer.x-plane.com/article/x-plane-10-facade-fac-file-format-specification/)